-First and foremost, our priority is to keep everyone safe and healthy.
-We continue following guidance from our medical director, the Centers for Disease Control and Prevention (CDC), Centers for Medicare & Medicaid Services (CMS), and state and local health officials to protect our residents and staff from this virus, and are taking every action possible to prevent it from spreading in our senior living and care communities.
+Our priority is to keep everyone safe and healthy.
+We continue to adhere to current guidance from the Centers for Disease Control and Prevention (CDC), Centers for Medicare & Medicaid Services (CMS), as well as state and local health officials to protect our residents, tenants, and team members from COVID-19, and are taking every action possible to prevent it from spreading in our senior community.

 The following is a summary of our COVID-19 Infection Prevention and Response Action Plan.

-Requiring team members and encouraging residents, tenants, and family members to remain up-to-date* with their COVID-19 vaccinations.
-Staying up-to-date with your COVID-19 vaccine is the best way to protect yourself and others, particularly older adults and those with underlying health conditions who are at increased risk for severe complications.
-Any team member with an approved medical or religious exemption to the COVID-19 vaccine are subject to reasonable accommodations to protect the health and safety of everyone who lives in, works at, or visits our senior community.
-These accommodations include regularly taking COVID-19 tests, wearing N95 face masks, disinfecting all work and break areas, and practicing physical distancing.
-Several highly transmissible variants now account for the majority of COVID-19 cases in the US which pose as a major risk to anyone unvaccinated.
-Therefore, we continue to encourage everyone to get vaccinated against COVID-19 and will provide resources and support to those who need it.
+Requiring team members and encouraging all others to remain up-to-date* with their COVID-19 vaccinations.
+Staying up-to-date with your COVID-19 vaccine is the best way to protect yourself and others from complications of the virus.
+Team members with approved medical or religious exemptions to the COVID-19 vaccine are subject to reasonable accommodations to protect the health and safety of everyone in our community.
+These accommodations include wearing well-fitting face masks that cover the nose and mouth, disinfecting work and break areas, and practicing physical distancing.
+Several highly transmissible variants of COVID-19 pose a major risk to anyone unvaccinated.
+Therefore, we continue to encourage everyone to get vaccinated against COVID-19 and will provide support those who need assistance.

 Assigning one leader at Frazee Care Center and Vergas Assisted Living to oversee all Training in Infection Prevention and Control and to implement our COVID-19 Infection Prevention and Response Action Plan.